-- Angles are all over the field. - Angles change all the time and you must be prepared to move to keep them. - Learn to recognize where angles exist and how they develop. - On tag plays never have the runner between you and the tag. - On tag plays never have the fielder between you and the tag. - On tag plays never have the base between you and the tag. - On tag plays, be prepared to move from your initial position to the best final calling position, seeing the interaction between all Four Essential Elements. - On tag plays, always achieve the best angle where you have an unobstructed view of all Four Essential Elements.
+- Angles are all over the field. - Angles change all the time. - Learn to recognize where angles exist and how they develop. - On tag plays never have the runner between you and the tag. - On tag plays never have the fielder between you and the tag. - On tag plays never have the base between you and the tag.